Aether Theater

 -or recursively destabilizing feedback

-may increase symbolic incoherence within outputs.
+symbolic incoherence within outputs may increase.

 Conversely, excessively rigid systems may become brittle, shallow, repetitive, over-constrained, or incapable of adaptive nuance.